Crazy Eddie: Legal battles

-Eddie fled to Israel using a fake passport and the alias David Jacob Levi Cohen, and purchased a townhouse in the city of Yavne.
+Eddie fled to Israel using a forged Brazilian passport and the alias David Jacob Levi Cohen, and purchased a townhouse in the city of Yavne.
 After Eddie fled the country, Sammy offered to testify for Federal prosecutors in exchange for immunity.
 Sammy pleaded guilty to three felonies.
 He avoided jail time in exchange for his testimony, however, and was instead sentenced to six months of house arrest, 1,200 hours of community service, three years of probation, and was levied more than $10,000 in fines.
 As of 2009, Sammy was an adviser for government agencies and businesses investigating fraud.